vhelin/wla-dx/doc/wlaflags.rst

     8-bit unless otherwise specified.
 -i  Add list file information.
 Adds extra information to the output so
     WLALINK can produce list files.
+-k  Keep all empty sections.
+By default they are discarded.
 -M  WLA generates makefile rules describing the dependencies of the main
     source file.
 Use only with flags ``o`` and ``l``.
 -q  Quiet mode. ``.PRINT*`` -directives output nothing.